Brazil unveils plan to boost road, railway investment

 Brazil’s BNDES development bank, the main source of corporate credit in the country, will provide subsidized loans for the projects.

-“We will continue to fulfil our role as the driver of development,” Rousseff said.
+“We will continue to fulfill our role as the driver of development,” Rousseff said.

 The government hopes the investments can also help jump-start Brazil’s economy.
 The Rousseff administration has taken a series of consumer-focused measures over the past year, such as tax breaks for targeted industries, but the economy has been slow to react.